| Katie Davis of Oklahoma State poses with the Michelle Cook Memorial Trophy,

 write-up was one of the better ones in the past ten years, referring to her

 mother as 'Janice' throughout, with the fifth paragraph summing things up best.
+"Janice Callahan is the most horse-crazy person I know.
+No matter the

 climate conditions, she just has to ride her horses.
 Rain, sleet, snow or sun,